 Want to get your boots on and head into the outdoors but don’t know where to start?
 This guide to hiking for beginners has all the info you’ll need!

-In this guide to hiking for beginners you’ll learn:
+In this hiking guide you’ll find:

 - What is hiking?

-- Benefits of hiking
+- The benefits of hiking

-- What to pack hiking
+- What to pack for hiking trips

 - What clothes to wear hiking